ucsd-dsc-arts/dsc160-midterm-group19/README.md

 Link each of your notebooks or .py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

+[Cameron's Code] (code/Cameron S/Cameron S Beksinski Notebook) This notebook walks through the scraping, cleaning, analysis and results of the Beksinski analysis portion of the midterm, as well as an attempt to test a classifier using the data gleaned from this sample of Beksinski's works.

 ## Results

 (30 points)